-When it comes to Japanese summer festivals, buying and having various foods at stalls is one of the fun things.Those food stalls set up at the summer festival are called “Yatai (屋台)”.
+When it comes to Japanese summer festivals or “Natsu Matsuri (夏祭り)”, choosing and buying various foods at street stalls is one of the fun things.

-On the other hand, most of the Amaguri being sold at supermarkets are Muki Amaguri (むき甘栗), which don’t have the husk, in other words, Muki Amaguri are peeled roasted sweet chestnuts.
+On the other hand, the majority of Amaguri sold at supermarkets are “Muki Amaguri (むき甘栗)” using peeled chestnuts.
+In other words, Muki Amaguri refers to peeled, roasted chestnuts.

 Muki Amaguri is a sweet that has long been loved by Japanese people, but traditionally it is made of small chestnuts harvested in China.

 In fact, the Muki Amaguri I have now is made only with organic chestnuts produced in China.

 Since these peeled chestnuts are unseasoned, they make the most of their natural sweetness and retain their original texture.